MagicTeaMC/PingServer/README.md

 # PingServer
-API server to ping your host, made with rust.
+API server to ping your host, made with rust (For Linux only).
 Made for https://github.com/MagicTeaMC/PingCat
 ## Usage
 Ping